rtansf/cubify/README.md

     }

 You can also create a cube from another cube by applying a filter to the source cube.
 The method is called "createCubeFromCube".
-For example to create a cube containing only cube cells where the CustomerState is "NY" from the 'purchases' cube above we can call the method like so:
+For example to create a cube containing only cube rows where the CustomerState is "NY" from the 'purchases' cube above we can call the method like so:

     cubify.createCubeFromCube('purchases', { 'dimensions.CustomerState' : 'NY' }, 'nyPurchases')